Taxpayers made history today, April 17, 2018. In case you haven’t heard the story, taxpayers broke the Internet.

 At the stroke of midnight, the deadline for tax filing expires. (…if all goes well today.)
 So, what if you still do not file your income tax?
 What if you get caught in the midnight bell?
 Let’s look at a brief review of the consequences if a taxpayer does not file on time.

-• If you need more time, you may request an automatic six-month extension to file yHappy Spring!
-We bloom with appreciation for our friends and clients!our return.
+- If you need more time, you may request an automatic six-month extension to file your return.
 However, penalties and interest may apply to money you owe.

 Some Cold, Hard Facts and Figures for Taxpayers Who Do Not File On Time